-Our journey started in 2006 when the owner, Amanda Honeywell started creating art for her home in the form of abstract paintings.
+Our journey started in 2006 when the owner, Amanda Honeywell, started creating art for her home in the form of abstract paintings.
 She would sign her paintings, "A. Honey".
 In 2009, she put away her paintbrush and replaced it with a camera and a computer.
-She taught herself how to take portrait photos starting with friends and family under the name A. Honey Photography.
-She also taught herself how to use the Adobe Suite software and worked for her parent's print shop as a graphic designer.
-In addition, she had the pleasure of working for two other local print shops from early 2011 (when her parent's shop closed) until late 2016 when she branched out on her own.
+She taught herself how to take portrait photos, starting with friends and family under the name A. Honey Photography.
+She also taught herself how to use the Adobe Suite software and worked for her parents' print shop as a graphic designer.
+In addition, she had the pleasure of working for two other local print shops from early 2011 (when her parent's shop closed) until late 2016, when she branched out on her own.

 "While I enjoyed working for the other two print shops, I felt I was being held back.
-It was my job to provide the customer with what they asked for, but I couldn't help myself...
-I wanted to understand why they were asking for it.
+It was my job to provide the customer with what they asked for, but I couldn't help myself.
+I wanted to understand why they were asking for it."

-What Amanda wanted to offer customers was a complete one-stop-shop, a solution to all of their on and offline marketing needs.
+What Amanda wanted to offer customers was a complete one-stop-shop, a solution to all of their online and offline marketing needs.
 She had put herself in situations where she was offering services above and beyond her job responsibilities.

-Amanda stopped being a just a graphic designer and printer and started to be a department manager and multimedia designer.
+Amanda stopped being just a graphic designer and printer and started to be a department manager and multimedia designer.

-"I LOVED it!
+"I loved it!
 But there is a lot of competition in our area and a large base of very good photographers.
 I knew I couldn’t branch out on my own by offering photography services alone.
 I had a lot of self-growth during this time and ultimately decided my path needed to change just a bit more. "

 She continued to expand opportunities for herself in 2014 when she created her first website.
-She had just given birth to her second son and during her maternity leave, she spent a lot of time doing research, watching YouTube tutorials and playing around with different drop and drag and web design platforms.
+She had just given birth to her second son, and during her maternity leave, she spent a lot of time doing research, watching YouTube tutorials, and playing around with different drop-and-drag and web design platforms.
 When she went back to her job after her leave, she was not given her full-time position back.
 Amanda says this was a blessing in disguise because if it weren't for the "unfair demotion" (as she calls it), A. Honey Creations, LLC may not have ever been born.

 She started to offer clients leads to other local professionals who could help them with their needs, needs the business couldn’t fulfill.
 In 2018, after finding a group of ladies who she trusted and respected to help her accomplish what she was after, Hillsdale Marketing Group was born.
-Hillsdale Marketing Group came alive because of the ladies Amanda had by her side.Sarah Gray, Christine Bowman and Connie Sexton all bring a key element to our group which ties everything we do together nicely—it’s what sets us apart!
+Amanda's ladies were instrumental in the formation of the Hillsdale Marketing Group.Sarah Gray, Christine Bowman, and Connie Sexton all bring a key element to our group which ties everything we do together nicely—it’s what sets us apart!